everydeveloper/php-course/responses/08-conclusion.md

   </body>
 </html>
 ```
+... 🤔

-Looks like we can't afford the iPhone after all...
-(Maybe this is too example is too realistic 🤔)
+Looks like we can't afford the iPhone after all (after taxes)!

 **Close this issue when you are finished**